Register a Facility in the WEM

 Candidate Facility Creation

-To register a Facility, a candidate Facility first be created in WEMS.
-The following form must be completed and emailed to the WA Energy Market Management at wa.operations@aemo.com.au.
+To register a Facility, a candidate Facility must first be created in WEMS.
+The following form must be completed and emailed to the WA Registrations, Monitoring & Procurement (RMP) team at wa.rmp@aemo.com.au.

 Electricity Transfer Access Contract application

 An Electricity Transfer Access contract (ETAC) is required for the registration of a Scheduled Facility, Semi-Scheduled Facility, and Non-Scheduled Facility and allows the Facility to connect to the network.
-Further information on the connections process and getting an ETAC is available at the Western Power website (link here).
+Further information on the connections process and getting an ETAC is available at the Western Power website.

 If the Facility is transmission network connected the Market Participant must initiate the Generator Performance Standards submission process with Western Power and AEMO after they have submitted their ETAC application.